mklissa/my-gym/README.md

-# My-Gym: an implementation of sparse rewars environements
+# My-Gym: an implementation of sparse rewards environements

 This code is used by the Diffusion-Based Approximate Value Function [implementation](https://github.com/mklissa/DAVF).
 To install the available environments, simply proceed with: